 You’ll spend hours, days and weeks in this chair, rocking, feeding and falling asleep.
 Make sure it’s comfortable!

 Check out our top glider and rocker picks.

 They’ll see a lot of wear and tear because you won’t be buying any bumpers or bedding (important for SIDs prevention)—so you’ll want them to be cute and made to last.

 Check out our top crib sheet picks.

 The microwave is beeping (we know you’re not making dinner from scratch), your mother-in-law is calling to offer you her best baby advice, and your firstborn has just found the fun in dipping toilet paper into the dog’s water bowl (and oh, it sticks on the wall too!).
 I’m not sure we need any more reasons why you need to find an awesome baby carrier so your precious babe can snooze and be safe while your hands are free to...well, handle everything else.
-And make sure the carrier is comfortable for dad too!
+And make sure the carrier is comfortable for your partner too!

 Check out our top baby carrier picks.

 There are many nursing/feeding pillows on the market, and while they can make nursing positions a little easier, they aren’t a necessity.
 Plenty of moms use regular or couch pillows instead.
 Heck, we’ve seen moms walking and nursing at the same time (that’s talent!).